jaanga/jaanga.github.io/gestification-r2/readme.md

 _Free, open source scripts that enable the wonderful [Leap Motion]( http://leapmotion.com ) device to do delightful things, all built using the awesome [Three.js]( http://threejs.org ) JavaScript library and all hosted on glorious [GitHub]( http://githb.com )_

+_All the scripts here require a Lea Motion device in order to operate properly._

 <!--
 [Template Three.js Draw Things - Demo - Full Screen]( http://jaanga.github.io/cookbook-threejs/templates/template-threejs-draw-things-r1.html )